 Many British foodies recognise chef Jamie Scott from his success on television in 2014.
-Scott was the winner of MasterChef: The Professionals.
+Jamie was the winner of MasterChef: The Professionals.
 He opened his own restaurant, the Newport Restaurant at Newport-on-Tay, across the River Tay from Dundee, in March 2016.

-Scott grew up in Arbroath, half-an-hour’s drive from Newport-on-Tay.
+Jamie grew up in Arbroath, half-an-hour’s drive from Newport-on-Tay.
 He spent four years working at the Rocca, a chic bar and grill restaurant overlooking the Old Course at St Andrews.

-An interview with Chef Jamie Scott
+Chef Jamie Scott

-Scott is helping to change perceptions about Scottish food, whose stereotyped image is of being unhealthy.
+Jamie is helping to change perceptions about Scottish food, whose stereotyped image is of being unhealthy.
 His dishes feature high quality, locally sourced ingredients.

 “I think it’s the local produce and about supporting your local supplier.
 From fishing boats to the local butcher shop; I’ve got friends in all of them.
 That’s from the industry, cooking over the past 11 or 12 years,” he says.

 “I’ve taken that same influence to Fife, the food capital of Scotland just now.
-The delis, the cheese and the meats – it’s an amazing place to be right now,” adds Chef Scott.
+The delis, the cheese and the meats – it’s an amazing place to be right now,” adds chef Scott.

-Scott admits his family have had a “massive” impact upon his career.
+Jamie admits his family have had a “massive” impact upon his career.

 “My mother was the first female sous chef in the United Kingdom and my first cooking was probably my Gran Lou’s baking.
 I used to sit in the kitchen and watch her.
 My mam and dad were in charge of a golf club in Hamilton, just outside of Glasgow, and they used her home baking.
 My Gran used to make hundreds and hundreds of cakes.
 I used to watch her in awe as she made amazing brandy baskets, millionaire shortbread or scones.
 She used to make hundreds every day,” he recalls.